There’s this rumor that God won’t give us more than we can handle.

 - Getting to the bottom of our bank account before Josh found employment

 - My long term battle with autoimmune disease

 - Breaking my leg and going into surgery with a toddler and preschooler

 - Josh resigning his job during my third pregnancy due to a toxic work environment

 Now, I’m not a “seat of the pants” kind of person.
 I schedule my life two weeks at a time.
 I plan my meals down to breakfast, lunch, and dinner.
 I clean the house every evening so it looks nice for the next day.
 Uncertainty is not my friend.

-But uncertainty is what God gave me.
-Six weeks ago I was calling birth centers, being told by one after another that I was too late in pregnancy to be accepted.
-Five weeks ago we were down to the wire to find housing.
-Four weeks ago I was packing boxes with swollen feet, trying to finish my full-time job before going on maternity leave.
-And almost two weeks ago I went into labor and gave birth to little Adeline Sophia at home – eleven days early.
+But uncertainty is what God has given me.
+I think back to Adeline’s birth: 6 weeks prior I was calling birth centers, being told by one after another that I was too late in pregnancy to be accepted.
+Five weeks prior we were down to the wire to find housing.
+Four weeks prior I was packing boxes with swollen feet, trying to finish my full-time job before going on maternity leave.
+And almost two weeks early I went into labor and gave birth to little Adeline Sophia at home.